 There was a total solar eclipse on August 21, 2017.
 The path of totality crossed Lebanon, Tennessee, and I was there.
-The moon's shadow travels 1000 miles an hour, so solar eclipses only last a few minutes.
-The path of totality may be thousands of miles long and only 70 miles wide.
+The moon's shadow travels 1000 miles an hour, so solar eclipses last only a few minutes.
+The path of totality can be thousands of miles long and only 70 miles wide.
 Both the moon and the earth cast shadows.

 Jul 28, 2017

-7 Earth-like planets have been found orbiting a dwarf red star called Trappist-1, named after a telescope in Chile.
-The star is in Aquarius 40 light-years away.
+Seven Earth-like planets were found orbiting a dwarf red star called Trappist-1, named after a telescope in Chile.
+Trappist-1 is in Aquarius 40 light-years away.

 Dec 29, 2016

 Nuclear fusion is the energy source of the future.
 Ocean water will provide unlimited fuel.
-In order to fuse hydrogen into helium, a device is needed to produce temperatures like those on the sun.
-The challenge is to invent technologies that make fusion electricity cheap.
-The European Union and 6 other countries are working on the International Thermonuclear Experimental Reactor in southern France.
+We need technologies that make fusion electricity cheap.
+Many countries are working on the International Thermonuclear Experimental Reactor in France.

 Dec 23, 2016

-Socrates, Plato, Aristotle & Ptolemy were wrong about everything and contributed to Europe's 1400 year Dark Age.
-2 ancient Greeks on the right track were Aristarchus and Eratosthenes.
-Aristarchus knew the earth revolved around the sun, and Eratosthenes measured the earth's circumference with amazing accuracy.
+Socrates, Plato, Aristotle & Ptolemy were wrong and contributed to Europe's 1400 year Dark Age.
+Two Greeks were on the right track: Aristarchus and Eratosthenes.
+Aristarchus knew the earth revolved around the sun.
+Eratosthenes measured the earth's circumference with amazing accuracy.

 We live on a globe, a sphere.
-Earth is a beach ball with a curved surface.
+Earth is a large ball with a curved surface.
 It curves in all directions.
-We sense its curvature by observing stars as we travel north and south.
+We sense its curvature by watching stars as we travel north and south.
 Globes like the one my parents gave me depict Earth from space.

-Latitude lines run parallel to the equator, an imaginary line around the middle of the earth.
-The equator divides Earth into Northern and Southern Hemispheres.
-Longitude lines meet at the poles.
+Lines of latitude run parallel to the equator, an imaginary line around the middle of the earth.
+The equator divides the planet into Northern and Southern Hemispheres.
+Lines of longitude converge at the poles.

 The "midnight sun" is a confusing name for this phenomenon.
-The earth tapers toward its poles, and what we call the "midnight sun" is a result of this tapering together with the earth's 23 1/2 degree tilt.
+The earth tapers toward the poles, and what we call the midnight sun results from this tapering together with our planet's 23 1/2 degree tilt.

 Jan 2, 2017

 There were 5 known planets in classical times.
 Uranus was discovered in 1781, Neptune in 1846 & Pluto in 1930.
-Earth was believed to be flat and not a planet.
+Earth was thought to be flat and not a planet.
 The 5 classical planets plus the sun and moon gave us our 7 day week.
 Planets have Latin names, although the Greeks were the astronomers.
-Rome was into building an empire.

 16 NEW HORIZONS @ PLUTO

 The New Horizons spacecraft flew by Pluto after traveling 3 billion miles.
-NASA got close up pictures.
+NASA got pictures.
 Nitrogen ice flows were the thing.

 Earth passed between Jupiter and the sun, meaning Jupiter was opposite the sun, called opposition.
-Jupiter rose at sunset, was overhead at midnight and set at dawn.
+Jupiter rose at sunset, was overhead at midnight & set at dawn.

-Jupiter’s closest approach is its opposition date, 400 million miles in 2015.
-Jupiter is at opposition every 13 months because that is how long it takes Earth to travel around the sun and catch up with it.
+Jupiter is closest at opposition, 400 million miles in 2015.
+Jupiter is at opposition every 13 months because that is how long it takes Earth to orbit the sun and catch up to it.

 18 EARTH @ PERIHELION

 Earth is closest to the sun this year on January 4.
 We call it perihelion.
-"Peri" comes from the Greek, meaning near.
+"Peri" is from the Greek, meaning near.

 Earth is closer to the sun in January when it is winter in the Northern Hemisphere.
-It is farther from the sun in July when it is summer in the Northern Hemisphere.
-Earth is about 3 million miles closer to the sun in January than in July.
+It is further from the sun in July when it is summer.
+Earth is 3 million miles closer to the sun in January than it is in July.
 Earth orbits faster when it is closer to the sun.

 Earth’s distance from the sun does not cause the seasons.
-The tilt of Earth's axis causes the seasons.
-In summer, the United States tilts toward the sun.
+The tilt of its axis causes the seasons.
+In summer, the U.S. tilts toward the sun.
 In winter, it tilts away from the sun.

 19 TIMES ZONES